daudmujib/ios-sdks/README.md

 ## Support and Contact Information

 If you need any assistance or have questions regarding SimpliFiCard SDK, you can reach out to our support team at support@simplificard.com.
 Additionally, you can visit our website at www.simplificard.com for further documentation, FAQs, and community forums to engage with other developers.

----

-Feel free to customize the documentation as needed and include any additional details specific to your SDK.